-- Comparison of predictions based on global initialised versus non-initialised simulations for common prediction time horizons.
-Estimation of the prediction time until which the initialised predictions show skill compared to non-initialised simulations and over any other benchmarks, for different large-scale and local variables.
+- Comparing predictions based on global initialised versus non-initialised simulations for common prediction timescales.
+This will allow estimate the prediction time over which initialised models show benefits compared to non-initialised simulations and over any other benchmarks, for different large-scale and local variables.

-- Combine global initialised forecasts with non-initialised forced-only predictions.
-Tests of the combining methods with a perfect model setting.
-Estimation of added value for combined predictions for different variables and regions.
+- Test methods of combine global initialised forecasts with non-initialised forced-only predictions with a perfect model setting, then estimate the benefits of the combined predictions for different variables and regions.

 - Develop methods to merge information from the high-resolution regional model simulations with global climate predictions using three methodologies: blending probability density functions from different models, creating discrete scenarios, and producing storylines of individual events according to the identified user needs.

-- Evaluate the extent to which observational, physical and emerging constraints are reflected in the predictions of variables of direct relevance for (local) users.
+- Evaluate the extent to which observational, physical and emerging constraints on model outputs are reflected in the predictions of variables relevant to different users.

 - Event Highlight: Our European Geosciences Union-related session

 - Belfort et al, Constraining Projections Using Decadal Predictions, Geophysical Research Letters